 Get As Much Information Before The Presentation

 Before a sales presentation, it is best to ask as many appropriate questions as possible.
-The more information you have, the better equipped you’ll be to deliver an effective sales presentations that speaks to their challenges.
+The more information you have, the better equipped you’ll be to deliver effective sales presentations that speak to their challenges.
 Another reason for this is your competitors may be asking many other questions of the prospect if you are competing against other providers.
 Here is a list of sample questions to ask:

 - What are some of the biggest challenges you’ve been facing in your market?